 So, last year taught us that plans (“an intention or decision about what one is going to do“) are truly made of jelly (or to paraphrase Moltke – “no plan survives contact with the enemy”) – but as we always have to catch a plane back to Australia on a pre-determined date, we do feel it prudent to have a known wintering mooring for Catharina.
 In consequence, we have to make some plans as to how to get there.

 We had originally hoped to get a winter mooring in the North East of France to set ourselves up to cruise that region next season.
-We tried Toul, and Sillery, Châlons-en-Champagne and Conde-sur-Marne (the latter three, just south of Reims) – all to no avail.
+We tried Toul and Sillery, Châlons-en-Champagne and Conde-sur-Marne (the latter three, just south of Reims) – all to no avail.
 Eventually, we were delighted to secure a spot at Simon Evans’ shipyard at Migennes.
 So we will finish in Burgundy with the tantalising prospect of spending a couple of seasons cruising around France’s premier wine region on its most scenic waterways.

 According to PC Navigo, with some conservative assumptions on cruising, this route is 981 kilometres in length and will take about 36 days cruising out of the 90 or so we have available.
 A fastish pace for many of our compatriots but similar to our previous years.
 We try to aim for about one day cruising for two days at rest.
-Not all of that ‘rest’ is being a tourist as maintenance has to fit into those particular days.
+Not all of that ‘rest’ is being a tourist and some boat maintenance has to fit into those particular days.

 We are going to try and do some serious painting this year.
 In our sights is at least the decks, perhaps the hull above the waterline and whatever other touch ups we can get time to cover.
-We still have one hatch to strip and restain.
+We still have one hatch to strip and re-stain.
 To do this we plan to have some ‘maintenance’ stops on the first half of our cruise.

 The Great War

 It has, indeed, been our great fortune to start our cruising in 2014 in the Netherlands; to continue in 2015 to the Netherlands and Flanders; then in 2016 to be around Flanders and Wallonia; and 2017 exploring Flanders and around the Somme.
-It’s been fascinating and sobering to have the tiniest of tiny glimpses into the horrors of The Great War even from a distance of a full century.
+It’s been both fascinating and sobering to have the tiniest of tiny glimpses into the horrors of The Great War even from a distance of a full century.

-This year, as we leave through the once war-ravaged region of Flanders and Northern France to end in quiet Burgundy, we’ll be travelling through the commemoration of the end of the war.
+This year, as we leave through the once war-ravaged region of Flanders and Northern France to end in quiet Burgundy, we’ll be travelling through the commemoration of the end of WWI.
 It’s been a truly memorable backdrop to our cruising and will be again this year as, at the very least, we want to visit the site where the Armistice was signed in the forest near Compiègne.
 It will be something like closure to leave this sad but significant part of European and Australian history in its centennial year.

 To get to Migennes from our cruising direction, it is almost impossible not to go through Paris.
 Absolutely this has been on the ‘must do list’ and of course it would be a crime to merely cruise past the Eiffel Tower and then head out so we’ve booked a week’s mooring in the most central Parisian port – the Arsenal.
 It lies on the border of the 4th arrondissement right next to the Place de la Bastille.
 The Arsenal is a superb location for a concentrated week of exploring the glorious city.
 That’s slated for the 21st to 27th August.